sheenakapoor/Weather-Forecasting-Package/src/weatherfc/README.md

 Repository for the project: https://github.com/S22-06682/project-sheenakapoor

-have a readme.md file that explains what it is, and how to use it.
-If you
-    have a command line utility, there should be examples of how to use it, and the output.
-If your package is for a notebook you should provide an example notebook, including data if it is needed.

 ## Weather Forecasting Package
 This github repo hosts a simple code for giving the weather forecast for current temperature, feels like temperature, Weather Description.